Plantains (platanos macho)

 What are Plantains?

-Plantains are a type of tropical fruit that is closely related to bananas.
+Plantains are a type of tropical fruit closely related to bananas.
 They have thicker skin and are typically larger than bananas.
-They are a staple food in many parts of the world, particularly in Africa, Central and South America, and the Caribbean.
+Plantains are a staple food in many parts of the world, particularly in Africa, Central and South America, and the Caribbean.

 Plantains in Mexican cuisine